-The butterscotch hotcakes at Woolfy's are a must-try.
-You'll want to bring along your best sweet tooth though because there's a lot to work through—think fluffy sticky date cakes topped with grilled banana, vanilla mascarpone, candied walnuts and the pièce de résistance—a splash of housemade butterscotch sauce.
+The black forest hotcakes at Woolfy's are a must-try.
+You'll want to bring along your best sweet tooth though because there's a lot to work through—think thick, fluffy cakes drowning in cherry compote, smothered with mascarpone whipped cream, and sprinkled in shards of dark chocolate.
+Go full glutton, and add a scoop of vanilla ice cream to your order.

 Jam Organic Cafe